pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 ---
 title: Azure Native Setup
-meta_desc: Set up credentials to use the Pulumi Azure Provider and choose configuration options to customize how the provider works.
+meta_desc: How to set up credentials to use the Pulumi Azure Native Provider and choose configuration options to tailor the provider to suit your use case.
 layout: installation
 ---